-This is the remuneration policy (hereinafter "Remuneration Policy") of the Elisa Corporation ("Elisa"), which complies with legislation and the Finnish Corporate Governance Code.
-This Remuneration Policy sets out the principles for remuneration of the Board of Directors, the Managing Director, and any potential Deputy Managing Director (hereinafter "Managing Director").
+This is the remuneration policy (hereinafter "Remuneration Policy") of Elisa Corporation ("Elisa"), which complies with legislation and the Finnish Corporate Governance Code.
+This Remuneration Policy sets out the principles for the remuneration of the Board of Directors, and of the CEO and any potential Deputy CEO (hereinafter "CEO").